 Time and again, you might have heard of closing air ducts that you are no more using.
 But you don't need that advice!

-With closed vents, heat cannot travel properly through your home.
+With closed vents, heated and cooled air cannot travel properly through your home.
+Plus you upset the operating pressures of your duct system.
 This makes your HVAC system work harder than before.
-It's best to open the vents and allow the HVAC system to do its job with maximum efficiency.
+It's best to open the vents and allow the HVAC system as it was designed.

 - Check for Clearance